Now open

 flrdc administrator

-John Hood is a doctoral candidate with the UF Department of Anthropology.
-His research consists of conducting quantitative modeling and statistical analysis of human migration networks.
-John is available to researchers from FLRDC Consortium Institutions to discuss your proposed project, and review your proposal.
-If you are not a member of a consortium institution, please email John and RDC Director, Dr. Jaclyn Hall to discuss your options for FLRDC access.
+John Hood has a Doctorate in Anthropology from the University of Florida.
+His research involves quantitative modeling and statistical analysis of human migration networks.
+John is available to researchers from FLRDC Consortium Institutions to discuss and review your proposed project.

 About the FLRDC